-I’m a big fan of your brand, in fact, I can’t do without you own a MacBook Pro, an iPhone, a former iPod owner and it’s only right that I own an Apple Watch at some point in the future.
-Even my dad purchases iTunes cards at a ridiculous rate.
+I’m a big fan of your brand, in fact, I can’t do without a MacBook Pro, an iPhone, a former iPod owner and it’s only right that I own an Apple Watch at some point in the future.
+Even my dad purchases iTunes cards at ridiculous rates.

 The point is that, while Apple is a wonderful company that keeps me on my heels and has made me a fiend for iOS updates and the newest hardware, one thing hasn’t changed about the company for as long as I’ve bought your products: The Chargers.